sassoftware/restaf/README.md

 - Creation and management of CAS session or Compute Session
 - Reading one or more records from a cas table or SAS table
+  - where clause supported
 - Update the records based on a key
 - Scrolling through the table
 - Saving the inmemory cas Table
-- Allow users to specify calculations on modifying a value.
-The current options are:
+- Allow users to specify calculations(called handlers in this document)
+  - *init* calculations on reading the record
+  - *main* calculations on editing a cell
+  - *term* calculations before saving the row to server
+  - Calculations for each column on editing. *main* is run after this calculation
+    - The name of the handler must match the lower-cased name of the column
+  - Using this pattern developer can add more handlers
   - On the client using JavaScript
-  - On the server
+  - Handlers can call the server for additional calculations.
     - On the cas server using casl  or any cas action
     - Using procs and datasteps
-- Allow access to all the SAS REST API end points from the handlers.
+- Access to other SAS REST API
   - Recommend using [restaf and restaflib](https://sassoftware.github.io/restaf) for rapid appplication development
   - External destination using http (ex: An Azure App for a SAS Decisioning Flow)

 ---

 ## Basic Flow<a name="basicflow"></a>

 ---

+*Introduction*
+![Introduction]
 The Table Editor in the picture below is supplied by the user.
 ![viyaedit](DataEditorFlow.png)

 ### Working Examples

-- [Simple Editor Application](https://github.com/sassoftware/restaf-uidemos/blob/editorapp/README.md) - Demonstrates the use of this library using basic javascript and html to edit a cas table.
+- [Simple Editor Application](https://github.com/sassoftware/restaf-uidemos/tree/editorapp) - Demonstrates the use of this library using basic javascript and html to edit a cas table.

-- [React Application Editing](https://github.com/sassoftware/restaf/blob/restafedit/README.md) - Demonstrates a react application.
+- [React Application Editing](https://github.com/sassoftware/restaf-uidemos/tree/editorappreact) - Demonstrates a react application.

 ---